Material-Specific Guide

 3. 1 μm diamond: 1-2 minutes on a soft cloth

 Important: Use lighter pressure than for steel.
 Over-polishing can introduce relief around second phases and inclusions.
-Monitor the surface frequently to avoid smearing, which is common with soft materials like copper.
-Gentle polishing is required to maintain the true microstructure.
+Monitor the surface frequently — if smearing returns, the H₂O₂ has decayed; mix fresh rather than polishing longer.

 Etching